chaolihf/goey/README.md

 ### Linux

 This package requires the use of CGO to access GTK, which must be installed.
-The GTK should be installed before issuing `go get` or you will have error messages during the building of some of the internal packages.
+The GTK libraries should be installed before issuing `go get` or you will have error messages during the building of some of the internal packages.

 On Ubuntu:

     sudo apt-get install libgtk-3-dev

+#### Linux with GNUstep

+This package can be built to target Cocoa using GNUstep, which must be installed.
+Most users are unlikely to want to use this option, but it can be useful for development.
+The libraries for GNUstep must be installed before issuing `go get` or you will have error message during the building of some of the internal packages.

+On Ubuntu:

+    sudo apt-get install gnustep-devel

+To force the use of GNUstep, build using the build tag `cocoa`.

+### BSD

+This package requires the use of CGO to access GTK, which must be installed.
+The GTK libraries should be installed before issuing `go get` or you will have error messages during the building of some of the internal packages.

 ### MacOS

 There is a in-progress port for Cocoa.
 It is currently being developed using GNUstep on Linux, but has been developed based on documentation from Apple.
 All controls, except for the date control (which is not available in GNUstep), are implemented.
 However, additional testing, especially on Darwin, is still required.

+If you can either test on Macs, or provide build systems, please contact us.

 ## Getting Started